8.5

 Utility Billing

-The utility billing functionality in municipal software helps you bill customers for utility services, including water, gas, and electricity.
-The software uses records from meter readings and pairs those records with the billing rate to determine how much is owed.
+Utility billing helps you bill customers for utility services, including water, gas, and electricity.
+The software uses records from meter readings and pairs those records with the billing rate to determine the amount owed.

 Meter readings are compared to historical values to determine if anything is out of the norm.
 For example, if the water meter readings are much higher than normal, there might be a leak in the building.
 The software will notify you of any anomalies so you can either make repairs or notify the customer of an issue.

-Some systems also have a self-service portal that allows customers to pay bills, as well as check account status and utility usage.
+Some systems also have a self-service portal that allows customers to pay bills, check account status, and monitor utility usage.

 Municipal Accounting

-Municipal software assists with financial management, including basic accounting, financial reporting, and budgeting.
-The system keeps track of grant funds and the allocation of those funds.
-The spending and allocation of funds are closely monitored to ensure municipal departments are staying within budget.
-Municipal software also creates reports, including the statement of revenue and expenditures that follow the Governmental Accounting Standards Board (GASB) recommended format.
+Financial management tools, including basic accounting, financial reporting, and budgeting.
+The system keeps track of grant funds and their allocation.
+The spending and allocation of funds are closely monitored to ensure municipal departments stay within budget.
+Municipal software also creates reports, including the statement of revenue and expenditures, that follow the Governmental Accounting Standards Board (GASB) recommended format.

 Multiview Report Viewer